 [Footnote: Although their connotations make the words exhibit and inhibit feel like antonyms, they are not.
 (The opposite of the primary meaning of exhibit as a verb would be something like conceal, which is quite different in meaning from inhibit).]

-If any lesson is to be learned from this article, it is that attempting to deduce the meaning of an English word by combining the meanings of its constituent parts is a risky enterprise.
+(1) Attempting to deduce the meaning of an English word by combining the meanings of its constituent parts is a risky enterprise.
 (That process could easily lead one to conclude that one must become preeminent before one can become eminent).

 In closing, I would like to acknowledge the contributions of Prof. Bard C.